This week, the good wife watched The Smugglers. Jamaica? Yes, I did.

 Episode 1

-The fourth season of Doctor Who kicks off where the third season left off – with Polly and Ben barging their way into the TARDIS.
+The fourth season begins where the third season left off – with Polly and Ben barging they way into the TARDIS.

 Me: The Doctor won’t be pleased.